Our Summer Guide to the Margaret River

 On the river

 Explore Margaret River by kayak, not the wine region, the actual river.
-Hire kayaks for the entire family from Josh Palmateer’s Surf Academy and paddle upstream from the Rivermouth.
+Hire kayaks for the entire family from Margaret River Kayaks and paddle upstream from the Rivermouth.
 There are no strong river currents or motor boats, it’s more like a calm lake, so it is perfect for all ages and ability levels.
-You can also hire stand-up paddle boards, canoes and surfboards.
-Or if you want to get out into the waves, book a surfing lesson.
+Or if you want to get out into the waves, book a surfing lesson with Margaret River Surfing Academy

 We love fishing and Augusta is a top spot to catch whiting.
 It’s a half hour drive from Brown Hill and while you’re here climb Cape Leeuwin Lighthouse.
 Built in 1895 from local limestone, it’s the tallest lighthouse on mainland Australia and overlooks the point where the Indian Ocean meets the Southern Ocean.
 Less than 10 minutes’ drive from Augusta is Jewel Cave, which comprises three large chambers, and is home to the longest straw stalactites you’ll see in Australia.
 You can book guided tours of the cave if you want to learn more.
 The towering, intricate crystal creations have to be seen to be believed.